Climate and Average Weather Year Round in Ontario California, United States

 The average hourly wind speed in Ontario experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 6.0 months, from November 10 to May 10, with average wind speeds of more than 6.4 miles per hour.
-The windiest day of the year is December 31, with an average hourly wind speed of 7.7 miles per hour.
+The windiest month of the year in Ontario is December, with an average hourly wind speed of 7.4 miles per hour.

 The calmer time of year lasts for 6.0 months, from May 10 to November 10.
-The calmest day of the year is September 8, with an average hourly wind speed of 5.2 miles per hour.
+The calmest month of the year in Ontario is September, with an average hourly wind speed of 5.3 miles per hour.

 The predominant average hourly wind direction in Ontario varies throughout the year.